-1. Go to http://saplinglearning.com and click "US Higher Ed" at the top right.
-For best results, use Google Chrome or Mozilla Firefox.

-2a.
-If you already have a Sapling Learning account, log in then skip to step 3.

-2b.
-If you do not have an account you can create one, using either of the following:

-- If you have a Facebook account, you can use it to quickly create a Sapling Learning account.
+- 1. Go to http://saplinglearning.com and click "US Higher Ed" at the top right.
+For best results, use Google Chrome or Mozilla Firefox. - 2a.
+If you already have a Sapling Learning account, log in then skip to step 3. - 2b.
+If you do not have an account you can create one, using either of the following: - If you have a Facebook account, you can use it to quickly create a Sapling Learning account.
 Click "Create an Account", then "Create my account through Facebook".
 You will be prompted to log into Facebook if you aren't already.
 Choose a username and password, then click "Link Account".
 You can then skip to step 3. - Otherwise, click "Create an Account."
 Supply the requested information and click "Create My Account".
-Check your email (and spam filter) for a message from Sapling Learning and click on the link provided in that email.

-3. Find your course in the list (you may need to expand the subject and term categories) and click the link.
-Our course name is "The University of North Carolina Chapel Hill - ECON 101/ECON101H - Intro to Econ - Fall14 - BALABAN"

-4. When prompted, enter the course keycode.
-The keycode refers to whether you are in the regular (101) or honors section (101H) of the course.

-5. Select a payment option and follow the remaining instructions.
+Check your email (and spam filter) for a message from Sapling Learning and click on the link provided in that email. - 3.
+Find your course in the list (you may need to expand the subject and term categories) and click the link.
+Our course name is "The University of North Carolina Chapel Hill ECON 101/ECON 101H Intro to Econ Fall15 BALABAN" - 4.
+When prompted, enter the course keycode.
+The keycode for your section is "101". - 5.
+Select a payment option and follow the remaining instructions.
 At the beginning of each course, there is approximately a two-week grace period in which you can enter the course for free and do all your work.
 At the end of the grace period you will be prompted to pay.